Morland portrait

 The multiplication machine of Morland (© Istituto e Museo di Storia della Scienza, Florence)

-Second of the machines of Morland—so called multiplication machine, is based on the principle of Napier's bones (see the upper photo).
-This particular device was manufactured for Morland by the famous english mechanicians Henri Sutton and Samuel Knibb (the other calculating devices of Morland were fabricated by the skilful mechanician Humphry Adamson), and was donated by Morland himself to Grand Duke Cosimo III de' Medici in 1679.
-The dedication to the Grand Duke contains an obvious error: it gives 1666 as the year of invention and 1664 as the year of manufacture.
-Let's examine the construction of the multiplication machine:
+Morland ordered the manufacturing of the device to the famous English mechanicians Henri Sutton and Samuel Knibb, and this particular machine was donated by Morland himself to Grand Duke Cosimo III de’ Medici in 1679.
+The dedication to the Grand Duke contains an obvious error: it gives 1666 as the year of invention and 1664 as the year of manufacturing.
+Let’s examine the construction of the multiplication machine

 A skecth of the multiplication machine of Morland